ZanSara/zansara.github.io/content/talks/2026-02-25-mindstone-lisbon-meetup/post.md

 ---

 At February's [Mindstone AI Lisbon Meetup](https://community.mindstone.com/events/mindstone-lisbon-february-ai-meetup) I show how you easy it is to carry out a phishing attack against an AI agent.
+We [live demoed the attack](https://drive.google.com/file/d/1O6gynFHtquZQ4cEybfeqiMNP_Yob0fnK/view?usp=drive_link) on stage successfully against an agent powered by GPT 5.2 and equipped with almost no tools, all in just a few minutes.
 Using a flagship model won't save you from data exfiltration if you don't take additional steps to secure your agent!

 ![](/talks/2026-02-25-mindstone-lisbon-meetup/room.jpeg)